GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/5-Chatbot-Backend.md

 2. Open a **Terminal** window in VS Code (<kbd>CTRL</kbd>+<kbd>`</kbd>).

-3. Add the following settings to the `.env` file, populating the MongoDB connection string and replacing the values from the deployed Azure OpenAI service:
+3. Edit following settings in the `.env` file, populating the MongoDB connection string and replacing the values from the deployed Azure OpenAI service:

    ```bash
    AZURE_OPENAI_API_INSTANCE_NAME=<openai-service-name>